ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 2. Responds to the source with the List of Languages
 1. In case of Exceptions, system triggers relevant error messages

-#### C. Update and Delete a Language in the List of Languages Masterdata DB
+#### C. Update and Delete a Language in the List of Languages Masterdata Database

 ##### (i) Update

-After receiving a request to update a Language with the input parameters (code, name, family, native_name and is_active), the system updates the Language Details in the List of languages DB for the Code received in request
+After receiving a request to update a Language with the input parameters (code, name, family, native_name and is_active), the system updates the Language Details in the List of languages Database for the Code received in request

 1. Validates if all required input parameters have been received as listed below for each specific request
    * code - character (3) - Mandatory